Lead Educator Jill Burgy; Trustees: Karen Zelinski, Karen Ahmed, Anne Siebecker & Jon Berry; not pictured: Ann Darling.

 Jill completed her Master of Arts in Sustainability Studies at Ramapo College, NJ in May, 2017, and is excited to be working at Weis full time now.
 She grew up in Key West, FL where she first developed a personal relationship with the natural world.
 As an Environmental Studies major at Rowan University, she completed an internship working as an outdoor educator with the NJ nonprofit Saddler’s Woods Conservation Association.
 Graduating in 2013, Jill took a summer position at the Wetlands Institute in Stone Harbor, NJ, where she honed her public speaking skills with daily programs and led interpretive marsh and kayaking tours.
 Hooked on the idea of becoming a full-time environmental educator, she moved to New England to work for the Nature’s Classroom organization.
 Her experience there shapes how she writes programming and hosts activities, and taught her that you don’t need a classroom to make an impact on a student’s life.
 Jill brings these experiences to Weis, where she is developing programs that combine organic outdoor learning with technical skill development, and are impactful, create understanding and ignite students' creativity.

-Sarah grew up and lives in Ringwood, and is studying Philosophy at Rutgers University.
-Sarah served as a New Weis Center Camp Counselor in 2016, and returns for the expanded 2017 season.
+Sarah grew up and lives in Ringwood, and is majoring in Philosophy at Rutgers University.
+Sarah served as a New Weis Center Camp Counselor in 2016, and returned for the expanded 2017 season.
+She is also one of our field trip educators, and has a great rapport with kids of all ages.
 Sarah has also represented Weis at farmers markets and volunteered at special events.
 She says: "I spent many years volunteering as a counselor at the former Weis Ecology Center and now that the center has re-opened I am looking forward to continuing to educate others about the environment.
 Being able to share my passion for everything outdoors is something special about the the New Weis Center!"

 Andrew Herrera (Intern Educator/2016 Co-Camp Director)